illinoistech-itm/jhajek/itmt-430/IT-Operations-cloud-connect-tutorial/Virtual-Machine-Images-Deployment-turotial-Part-2.md

 ![*Proxmox Instance Remove*](./images/proxmox-instance-remove.png "image of how to completely remove virtual machine vestiges")

 ![*Proxmox Instance Removal Completion*](./images/proxmox-instance-rm.png "image of how to completely remove virtual machine vestiges")

+### I can't connect to my web-server or database

+As you saw in the demo video - my webserver failed to come up.
+That is because by default the firewall (firewalld) is locked down per-interface.
+You want to make sure that you have all the ports open you need when you build the Packer Proxmox template.
+My port 80 wasn't open in the virtual machine firewall.

 ## Conculsion